pymor/pymor/docs/source/technical_overview.rst

     data.

     Default implementations for various types of |Operators| as well as
-    |NumPy|-based operators can be found in :mod:`pymor.operators.basic`.
+    |NumPy|-based operators can be found in :mod:`pymor.operators.numpy`.
     Several methods for constructing new operators from existing ones are contained in :mod:`pymor.operators.constructions`.